PTX-Interface-Specification/ptx-specification/DOCUMENTATION-LICENSE.md

 # Documentation License – Creative Commons Attribution 4.0 (CC BY 4.0)

-The specification documents and presentations contained in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+The specification documents and other documents such as presentations contained in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.